6 (Too) Common Mistakes Lottery Players Do

 Okay, okay, I get it!
 You won the lottery; you feel like you’re on top of the entire world right now.
 I understand it, but you seriously need to calm down – like right now.
 Take a deep breath; you need to maintain your sanity is these kinds of situations because one wrong step and BOOM; it’s all gone.
 Of course, when a lottery player wins, he/she starts yelling around, grabbing unwanted attention, drinking their guts out, buying, buying and buying stuff they don’t require.
 Fancy cars, fancy dresses, glittering gold, luxury trips… oh well.
 But that’s not it.
 There are other mistakes most (and I mean a majority) lottery players love to make.
 Here are the top 6 common mistakes:

 I’ve won a million dollars!
 I’m bringing it all at home!
 Woohoo!!!!

 Ah, a big mistake if you think you’ll be bringing home a million dollars.
 “Oh, but I won a million dollars, it’s mine!
 All mine!” no, not really.
 Aren’t you going to pay anything to the state for allowing the lottery programs?
-You won a million only because your state allowed it so you’ve got to let go… wait for it… 50% of your total winnings!
+You won a million only because your state allowed it, so you’ve got to let go… wait for it… 50% of your total winnings!
 Yeah, that’s right – a friggin’ 50%.
-So it would be a total mistake to think that you can invest 50% and spend the other 50% on luxury – you won’t have another 50%!
+So it would be a complete mistake to think that you can invest 50% and spend the other 50% on luxury – you won’t have another 50%!
 If you think you’re going to bring home the whole check, be prepared for the surprise of your life!

 “I don’t need professional advice; I can handle this myself, thank you!”